ArmaanSethi/unc-homework/README.md

 Comp 401 - Foundation of Programming: Java.
 OOP/MVC stuff.
 Math 547 - Linear Algebra.
 Musc 145 - Intro to Jazz: A survey of jazz music from its origins to the present.
-<span style="color:blue">Math 564</span> - Mathematical Modeling in the Life Sciences: Python.
+[Math 564](#) - Mathematical Modeling in the Life Sciences: Python.
 Model validation and numerical simulations using ordinary, partial, stochastic, and delay differential equations. https://github.com/ArmaanSethi/Interactive-Genetic-Algorithm
 Phys 118 - Calculus-based Mechanics and Relativity: Newton's laws; mechanical and potential energy; mechanical conservation laws; frame-dependence of physical laws; Einstein's Theory of Relativity.

 Phys 119 - Calculus-based Electromagnetism and Quanta: electromagnetic waves; the particle-wave duality; fundamental principles and applications of quantum mechanics